Philip I of Flanders

 Philip I (1143 – 1 August 1191), commonly known as Philip of Alsace, was count of Flanders from 1168 to 1191.
+Philip took the title of Count of Flanders already in 1157, when his parents Thierry of Flanders and Sibylla of Anjou left Flanders on crusade.
+After the return of his father Thierry, Philip co-ruled with him until his fathers' death in 1168.
 During his rule Flanders prospered economically.
-He took part in two crusades and died of disease in the Holy Land.
+He took part in two crusades and died of disease in the Holy Land during the Third Crusade at the Siege of Acre.